mia-platform/documentation/docs/development_suite/api-console/api-design/quick_rest_api.md

 ---
 id: quick_rest_api
-title: Get started by building a quick REST API
+title: Get started by building a quick REST API in 5 minutes
-sidebar_label: Getting started
+sidebar_label: Create a Rest API in 5 minutes
 ---
-## How to create a Rest API in 5'min

 In this guide you will discover how to create and display a Rest API with simplicity.
 What you need is the API Console and the CMS.